mancusolab/sushie/docs/manual.rst

      - None
      - ``--covar EUR.covar AFR.covar``
      - Covariates that will be accounted in the fine-mapping.
 It has to be a tsv file that contains at least two columns where the first column is the subject ID.
 It can be a compressed file (e.g., tsv.gz). **No headers**.
 All the columns will be counted.
 Use ``space`` to separate ancestries if more than two.
 Keep the same ancestry order as phenotype's.
 Pre-converting the categorical covariates into dummy variables is required.
 If the categorical covariate has ``n`` levels, make sure the dummy variables have ``n-1`` columns.
+   * - ``--ld``
+     - String
+     - None
+     - ``--ld EUR.ld AFR.ld``
+     - LD files that will be used in the fine-mapping.
+Default is None.
+Keep the same ancestry order as GWAS files.
+It has to be a tsv or comparessed file (e.g., tsv.gz).
+The header has to be the SNP name matching the GWAS data in --gwas.
+It can have less or more SNPs than the GWAS data, and the software will find the overlap SNPs.
+Users must ensure that the LD and GWAS z statistics are computed using the same counting alleles.
+   * - ``--chrom``
+     - Integer
+     - None
+     - ``--chrom 6``
+     - Chromsome number to subset GWAS SNPs in the fine-mapping.
+Default is None.
+Value has to be an integer number between 1 and 22.
+   * - ``--start``
+     - Integer
+     - None
+     - ``--start 1``
+     - Base-pair start position to subset GWAS SNPs in the fine-mapping.
+Default is None.
+Value has to be a positive integer number.
+   * - ``--end``
+     - Integer
+     - None
+     - ``--end 1000000``
+     - Base-pair end position to subset GWAS SNPs in the fine-mapping.
+Default is None.
+Value has to be a positive integer number.
+   * - ``--sample-size``
+     - Integer
+     - None
+     - ``--sample-size 489 639``
+     - GWAS sample size of each ancestry.
+Default is None.
+Values have to be positive integer.
+Use 'space' to separate ancestries if more than two.
+The order has to be the same as the GWAS data in --gwas.
+   * - ``--gwas-header``
+     - String
+     - chrom snp pos a1 a2 z
+     - ``--gwas-header CHR SNP BP A1 A2 Z``
+     - GWAS file header names.
+Default is ['chrom', 'snp', 'pos', 'a1', 'a0', 'z'].
+Users can specify the header names for the GWAS data in this order.
+   * - ``--gwas-sig``
+     - Float
+     - None
+     - ``--gwas-sig 5e-8``
+     - The significance threshold for SNPs to be included in the fine-mapping.
+Default is 1.0.
+Only SNPs with P value less than this threshold will be included.
+It has to be a float number between 0 and 1.
+   * - ``--gwas-sig-type``
+     - String
+     - at-least
+     - ``--gwas-sig-type all``
+     - The cases how to include significant SNPs in the fine-mapping across ancestries.
+If it is 'at-least', the software will include SNPs that are significant in at least one ancestry.
+If it is 'all', the software will include SNPs that are significant in all ancestries.
+Default is 'at-least'.
+The significant threshold is specified by --gwas-sig.
    * - ``--L``
      - Integer
      - 10